swapneeldas4/swapneeldas4/README.md

 I made this project so that people can see my skills.

-Skills: HTML / CSS / JaveScript / Python / C++
+Skills: HTML / CSS / JaveScript / C++

 - 🔭 I’m currently working on Student
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning JavaScript & C++
 - 💬 Ask me about Web Development